milesmcc/personal/PORTFOLIO.md

 ## Projects
 Various projects that I have created, listed in no particular order.
 According to CloudFlare analytics, my projects receive more than half a million visits per month.

-* [TheCollectiveUnconscious.org](https://thecollectiveunconscious.org) — an online art installation highlighting the time-suck that the internet can be.
-* [Encompassed.press](https://github.com/milesmcc/Encompassed.press) — the single most encompassing and important news story, found automatically.
-Accessible at https://encompassed.rmrm.io/.
-* [BibleOrQuran.org](https://bibleorquran.org) - a game to combat islamophobia.
-  - Among the most popular games on Reddit's [WebGames](https://www.reddit.com/r/WebGames/comments/50cwkn/bibleorquran_gives_you_a_random_verse_from_either/) subreddit.
-  - Awarded "most wholesome [game] of 2016" by Reddit WebGames
-* [MD-C Labs](http://labs.md-c.com) — a place for experimental web projects.
-Not production-ready.
 * [PolitiTweet](https://polititweet.org) - archiving the tweets (and publishing the deleted ones) of major public figures.
   - Blocked by Charlie Sheen (whoops)
   - Threatened and hated by alt-right.
 (Report [here](https://politiwatch.org/documents/Polititweet/JoeBiggsEncounter.pdf).)